Wildcat Comic Con: History

 The convention was the first large scale Comic Con to be held in Central Pennsylvania and the first to be held by a college.
 The idea for the convention came from John Weaver, a high school teacher.
 It was primarily organized by Lisette Ormsbee (director of the Madigan Library) and John Shableski (former comics distributor), neither of which had previous experience hosting a comic convention.
 The convention evolved from lectures hosted with the local high school to promote Penn College's video game program.
-Early in the planning of the convention, discussions were held about naming the convention Millionaire Comic-Con (the high schools mascots name), and holding it at Williamsport High School.
-Several comic book nights "ComiXnite" were held during the fall at Penn College on Wednesday nights to build interest in the convention.
+Early in the planning of the convention, discussions were held about holding it at Williamsport High School and naming it Millionaire Comic-Con after the high school's mascot.
+Several "ComiXnite" comic book nights were held during the fall at Penn College to build interest in the convention.
 In the first year the convention provided eighty hours of content.
-In 2014, the convention held post event programming that included game shows and gaming.
+In 2014, the convention held post-event programming that included game shows and gaming.

-The convention received financial support from the community in 2013 including a $9,000 grant from the Lycoming County Visitors Bureau (Lycoming County Travel and Tourism Initiative) and $2,250 from the Pennsylvania Army National Guard (Heroes 4 Higher group).
-The Lycoming County Visitors Bureau raised its funding from $5,000 in 2012.
+The convention received financial support from the community in 2013, including a $9,000 grant from the Lycoming County Visitors Bureau and $2,250 from the Pennsylvania Army National Guard.
+The Visitors Bureau raised its funding from $5,000 in 2012.
 In 2013 the convention had 38 vendors, an increase from 10 in 2012.
-The Lycoming County Visitors Bureau granted $10,000 to Wildcat Comic Con in 2014 for advertising.
+The Visitors Bureau granted $10,000 to Wildcat Comic Con in 2014 for advertising.